dudaka/simple-airline-ai-assistant/README.md

 - User: "How much is a ticket to Paris?"
 - Assistant: "I'll check the ticket price to Paris for you.
 A return ticket to Paris costs $899.
 Paris is the City of Light, famous for art, fashion, and cuisine!"

+**Alternative City Names:**

+- User: "What's the price to Saigon?"
+- Assistant: "I'll check the ticket price to Saigon for you.
+A return ticket to Ho Chi Minh City (Saigon) costs $1500.
+Ho Chi Minh City is Vietnam's bustling economic hub with rich cultural heritage!"

 **Budget Shopping:**

 - User: "I have a budget of $800, what can you recommend?"